kennethchu-statcan/covid19/303-occupancy-ottawa/README.md

 All output and log files will be saved to the output folder.
 See below for information about the contents of the output folder.

+By default,
+*   the pipeline runs in DEBUG mode (fewer iterations), and
+*   on a macOS computer, it launches 4 parallel threads, while on a Linux computer it launches as many as possible.

+To alter the default behaviour, modify appropriately lines 57 to 89 of the main R program:

+`<LOCAL CLONED REPOSITORY>/303-changepoint-ottawa/code/main.R`

 # Input files

 All required input data and metadata files are located in